By Marina Joseph – Art in Tanzania internship

 Background on Pension Systems in East Africa:

-Diverse retirement benefits systems exist within the member states of the East African Community (EAC).
-These include a mixture of cash transfer programs, national mandatory schemes, work-based retirement schemes and individual retirement savings plans.
-The regulatory framework for retirement benefits in EAC member states mirrors the policies adopted by each state, as well as the historical influence of their colonial past.
-With the introduction of the modern state, traditional social support systems were gradually dismantled, and market-based social protection policies were introduced with the gradual collapse of traditional social protection practices.
-New policies were established which rewarded civil servants who remained loyal to the colonial government.
+With the introduction of the modern state, traditional social support systems were gradually dismantled, and market-based social protection policies were introduced with the gradual collapse of conventional social protection practices.
+New policies rewarded civil servants who remained loyal to the colonial government.
 The bulk of the employees who benefited from the policies of their colonial powers were themselves white employees.
 Their benefits were guaranteed by statute even after independence.
 The effect of providing coverage to loyal civil servants was that the rest of the citizenry remained uncovered, including the casual and agricultural workers employed in white-owned plantations.
-In the Francophone countries of Rwanda and Burundi, the colonial powers established contributory defined benefits schemes for civil servants.
-Soon after independence, these were converted to contributory defined benefit social insurance schemes for all formal workers.
-The situation was different in Kenya, Tanzania, and Uganda, where the British left a legacy of non-contributory defined benefit pension schemes for civil servants working in the colonial government.
-These were originally designed to cover European employees.
-The scheme was gradually extended to Africans working for colonial governments, but it excluded women who were employed on short-term government contracts.
-(World Bank Group, 2019)

-In 1999, Tanzania enacted the Public Service Retirement Benefits Act No. 2 to provide for the establishment of the contributory Public Service Pension Fund.
+In 1999, Tanzania enacted the Public Service Retirement Benefits Act No. 2 to establish the contributory Public Service Pension Fund.
 The Act repealed the Pension Ordinance of 1954, which was non-contributory.
 In 2012, Kenya’s efforts to reform the civil service non-contributory pension scheme (which commenced in early 2000) culminated with The Public Service Superannuation Scheme Act, which is intended to make the scheme contributory.
-Unfortunately, the Act has not yet been implemented by the Minister of Finance.
-The pension scheme for civil servants in Kenya has remained the same scheme, that is, it continues to utilize the system established by its colonial powers in 1946.
-In Uganda, the non-contributory public pension scheme began in 1946 with the enactment of the Pensions Act.
-To date, efforts to reform the system to a contributory scheme have been slow and tedious.
-(World Bank Group, 2019)

-Aside from these traditional civil service schemes, policies and regulatory frameworks extending coverage to the formal private sector workers were nearly absent during colonial days.
-After independence, mandatory contributory retirement benefit schemes were established.
-These required private sector formal workers and employers to contribute to national mandatory social security schemes.
-In some countries, these mandatory schemes were defined contribution provident funds, whereas in other countries, they were defined benefit pension schemes.
-The various policy approaches were informed by colonial legacies or national development policies adopted after independence.
-In the case of Tanzania, in keeping with its affinity for eastern socialism, institutions were nationalized, and social security choice demanded solidarity rather than the individualistic approach of the west.
 This explains the existence of mandatory defined benefit schemes which currently operate in Tanzania.
 The Francophone countries, Burundi and Rwanda, reformed the contributory public schemes established during colonial days to include private sector workers.
-Kenya and Uganda adopted the neoliberal economic principles of the west, which to a large extent prioritize individual responsibility over collectivism or solidarity vis-à-vis retirement savings.
+Kenya and Uganda adopted the neoliberal economic principles of the West, which, to a large extent, prioritize individual responsibility over collectivism or solidarity vis-à-vis retirement savings.
 These national socioeconomic development choices led to the development of defined contribution provident funds in Kenya and Uganda, where there is no intergenerational transfer or redistribution within the scheme.
-Kenya, which is more capitalist than other countries, established the national social security scheme in 1965.
+Kenya, more capitalist than other countries, established the national social security scheme in 1965.
 (World Bank Group, 2019)

-Kenya currently has the largest number of private occupational and individual retirement benefit schemes among the EAC countries.
 The legal framework for retirement benefits in the EAC is Eurocentric, that is, it favors the formal sector rather than the informal sector.
 (World Bank Group, 2019)

 COUNTRYNATIONAL PENSION SCHEMECIVIL SERVICE SCHEME